AryelDevops/IA_technical_test/doc.md

 #### comments

-* Replace aryeldevops/hello-world-ia-prom:(tag) by the your docker repository name by your
+* Replace aryeldevops/hello-world-ia-prom:(tag) by the your docker repository name

 ### Creating infrastructure with terraform